handsomePirate/VoxelViewer/README.md

 ```

 If the exe is run without arguments, it will launch with the default dragon model.
 Any VDB grid that is input as filename and grid name (inside the file) must be `openvdb::Vec3SGrid` where the voxel colors are stored.
 It is also possible to load level sets (`openvdb::FloatGrid`) by prepending -l, however they will be completely filled in with white.

+## Controls
+When the app is running, the camera can be controlled by WSAD and left mouse click and drag.
+It is possible to right click and drag to draw on the model and use the mouse wheel to increase or decrease the radius of the editing brush.
+Ctrl+Z and Ctrl+Y trigger the undo and redo operation respectively.